UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 ### Month 9 hackathon

-- Stable system to stage Macrostrat maps
+- Stable system to stage TA1-2 datasets into Macrostrat systems and track its status
-- Macrostrat legend curation web interfaces
+- HITL tools for map legend curation (@sec:map-integration) and geologic unit characterization (@sec:entity-characterization) continually accessible to USGS staff behind web login
+- Usable system for USGS staff to edit geologic map extractions from Mapboard and GIS software (@sec:map-editing)
+- Prototype APIs to provide TA2 mineral site data to TA3
+- Macrostrat output tile datasets, attributed and projected for TA3 use (@sec:geologic-map-data)

 ### Phase 1 Base evaluation

+- APIs to provide map extraction corrections and feedback to TA1 pipelines
-- End-to-end system for storing and distributing geological data and literature artifacts
+- End-to-end system for synthesizing geologic unit data from xDD literature extractions and TA1-2 output, with feedback interfaces for regional geological experts (@sec:entity-characterization)
+- APIs to provide mineral site data to TA3 that are linked to geologic context, filterable, and can be traced to source documents (@sec:mineral-site-data)
+- Demonstration of providing geologic datasets to TA3 with the level of attribution necessary for accurate CMA workflows (@sec:geologic-map-data)
+- Demonstration of TA1 maps moving through Macrostrat ingestion pipeline (@sec:map-integration) to TA3 data provision (@sec:geologic-map-data) with data feedback, curation, and handling entirely by USGS staff

 # Current activities